Indian-otaku/100-days-of-code/log.md

 **Thoughts:** Its been a while since I last learned R and machine learning.
 Gotta make up fast for the days I wasted on learning for sem 2 exam.

 **Link to work:** This site was very useful for learning [Gradient Descent](https://www.kdnuggets.com/2017/04/simple-understand-gradient-descent-algorithm.html)

+### Day 3: November 17, 2021

+**Today's Progress**: Read book, some sites on linear regression and commited a file on linear regression.

+**Thoughts:** College started and overall coding part decreased to like nil for today but did finally started the learning streak of college cs topics and machine learning.
+College classes going well for today.

+**Link to work:** Made this today [Linear regression](https://github.com/Indian-otaku/Machine_learning_models_explained/blob/main/Linear_regression.md) in github and also [twitter](https://twitter.com/An_Indian_Otaku/status/1460254439818743808?s=20)